vasilakisfil/Introspected-REST/README.md

 Roy came up with the REST model in order to solve issues that were arising by the unique propertied of networked services during the infancy of Internet.
-When you develop an application that will be deployed in a networked environment and is expected to be accessed by other networked services, you need to think about its evolvability.
+When you develop an application that will be deployed in a networked environment and is expected to be accessed by other networked services, you need to think about its evolvability: if you need to add, remove or change functionality of that application you cannot expect services on the other end that talk with your application to be updated by humans.
-You cannot expect services on the other end that talk with your application to be humanly updated but instead solve that problem using machine-to-machine communication.
+Such problems that arise from the peculiarities of networks, like discovery and evolvability must be solved using machine-to-machine communication.

 `REST` model that solves such issues is an arhictectural style which is not tight to any spec, protocol or format of the aforementioned levels.